ArthurSonzogni/chromiumos-platform2/cryptohome/README.md

 daemon.

 *   [Architecture]: Architecture of auth stack and USS.
+*   [Auth Factors]: The security tiers of different factors.
 *   [Challenge Response Key]: Challenge response auth scheme.
 *   [New Crypthome API]: Explanation of upcoming cryptohome APIs.
 *   [D-Bus]: cryptohome provides all functionality via a D-Bus interface.